2nd MRI Head Scan (March 2013)

 The covering letter from Sir Robert Naylor is fairly formulaic in that it probably differs very little from his standard response to any other complaint addressed to the Trust, though it is perhaps significant that he should offer his personal apologies for any distress caused by the issues raised by my complaint.
 However, the attached investigation report from Prof. Duncan does nothing at all to address those concerns.

-Prof. Duncan states that he has himself reviewed the MRI scan made at NHNN on 06/03/2013, and has also sought the opinion of Dr Katherine Miszkiel, Senior Consultant Neuroradiologist at NHNN.
-He quotes Dr Miszkiel's report to say that the "anatomy of your neck is normal", with "no signs of any foreign body or device whatsoever".
-He refutes my observations of the self-evident anomaly indicated in the three images reproduced above with the statement: "[W]e see no box like structure behind the back of your throat".
+Prof. Duncan states that he has himself reviewed the MRI scan made at NHNN on 06/03/2013, and has also sought the opinion of Dr. Katherine Miszkiel, Senior Consultant Neuroradiologist at NHNN.
+He quotes Dr. Miszkiel’s report to say that the “anatomy of your neck is normal”, with “no signs of any foreign body or device whatsoever”.
+He refutes my observations of the self-evident anomalies indicated in the three images reproduced above with the statement: “[W]e see no box like structure behind the back of your throat”.

 Complaint to the Parliamentary & Health Service Ombudsman – 18/12/2013 [pdf – 58KB]